Issue 28 | Fall 2024

 —The Pragmatic and the Prefigurative

 It is typical for critics to accuse of engaged art practices of “collapsing” the unique aesthetic qualities of art entirely into instrumental forms of political change.
 How does engaged art encourage us to think of social and political resistance differently, as possessing autopoietic or creative qualities?
 How do engaged art practices call upon us to reconsider the relationship between the political and the aesthetic, and between the practical and the prefigurative, in both art and activism?
 What new forms of aesthetic experience do engaged art practices generate?
-How are elements of conventional art practice deployed, and transmuted, in the context of engaged art production?
+How are elements of conventional art practice deployed, and transmuted, in the context of engaged art production

 —Criticality and Scale

 What makes socially engaged art “critical” and what forms of criticality does it engender?
 What potential linkages exist between localized gesture of resistance and a critique of the systemic nature of capitalist domination?
-How might local actions become scalable and contribute to the formation of broader coalitions or
+How might local actions become scalable and contribute to the formation of broader coalitions or movements, and what role might engaged art play in that process?
+How can engaged art help us understand the process by which the experience of self- transformation might become communicable within a broader social network, and help to orient concrete action in the world?

 —The Future of Socially Engaged Art and Criticism